[music] paused

 }

 A Bevy system is just a Rust function.
-What makes it special is the parameters.
-Bevy automatically injects the right data based on the types in the function signature.
+What makes it special is the parameters, Bevy automatically injects the right data based on the types in your function signature.

-mut paddle_query: Query<(&mut Transform, &Paddle)> - Query is how you find entities in the world.
+mut paddle_query: Query<(&mut Transform, &Paddle)>, Query is how you find entities in the world.
 The type parameter (&mut Transform, &Paddle) means "give me mutable access to Transform and read-only access to Paddle, but only for entities that have BOTH of these components."
 Since both paddles have Transform and Paddle, this system processes both of them.
+The mut keyword means we can modify the components we asked for mutably.

 time: Res<Time> - the Time resource provides timing information.
 We use delta_secs(), the time in seconds since the last frame.
 This is crucial for smooth movement.